hubzero/hublib/docs/intro.rst

 * hublib.ui - Makes it easy to create a simple GUI for scientific code in a Jupyter notebook.
 Built on top of `ipywidgets`_ and `pint`_.
+* hublib.rappture - Compatibility library for running and interacting with `Rappture`_
+  tools on the hubs.
 * hublib.tool - Convenience functions for controlling and running tools on the hubs.
 * hublib.use - Loads hub environment modules.
-* hublib.uq - Simplified interface and GUI components for uncertainty quantification.
+* hublib.uq - (Future) Simplified interface and GUI components for uncertainty quantification.

 .. image::  images/hublib_complam.gif